 The following topics describe starting and stopping an endpoint on a 32-bit Windows operating systems, as well as some of the messages and information that become available during testing with this endpoint.
 The endpoint is controlled from the Services dialog box.
-For Windows 2000, click Settings, then Control Panel on the Start menu, double-click Administrative Tools, and then double-click Services.
 The Services dialog box lets you start or stop the endpoint, listed as "Ixia Endpoint."

-Only a user ID with Administrator authority is permitted to start or stop Windows NT, Windows 2000, Windows XP, Windows Server 2003, or Windows Vista services.
+Only a user ID with Administrator authority is permitted to start or stop Windows XP, Windows Server 2003, Windows Vista, or Windows 7 services.